antarctica/magic-projects-portfolio/README.md

 Ensure the `poetry.lock` file is included in the project repository.

-Ensure the `requirements.txt` file is updated whenever non-development dependencies are changed `poetry export --format=requirements.txt`.
-See the [Application Docker Image](#application-docker-image) section for more information.

 Dependencies will be checked for vulnerabilities using [Safety](https://pyup.io/safety/) automatically in [Continuous Integration](#continuous-integration).
 Dependencies can also be checked manually: